CeTTL/eResources/Panopto/panopto-captions.md

 You can add captions after uploading or recording audio or video to Panopto.
 This is also a good option for sessions captured via Zoom.

-1. Hover over the recording you want to add captions to and select the **Edit** icon.
+1. Hover the mouse pointer over the recording you want to add captions to and select the **Edit** icon.

 ![](images/panopto-editvideo-selected-w.jpg)